 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics as we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-Editor’s Note: This is part of a series of essays commemorating the 150th anniversary of the death of Hector Berlioz.
 The featured image is a detail from a lithograph of Hector Berlioz by Josef Kriehuber, photo by Peter Geymayer, courtesy of Wikimedia Commons.